Marlon Moraes: Ultimate Fighting Championship

 Moraes faced Raphael Assunção in a rematch on February 2, 2019, in the main event at UFC Fight Night 144.
 Their first fight ended in a split decision loss for Moraes at UFC 212 on June 3, 2017.
 Moraes won the rematch in the first round by first dropping Assunção with two punches and then securing a guillotine choke submission.
 This win earned him the Performance of the Night award.

 Moraes faced Henry Cejudo on June 8, 2019, at UFC 238 for the vacant UFC Bantamweight Championship.
 He lost the fight via technical knockout in round three.

 Moraes faced former UFC Featherweight Champion José Aldo at UFC 245 on December 14, 2019.
 He won the fight via split decision.
+9 out of 18 media outlets scored the bout for both Aldo and Moraes.

 Moraes faced Cory Sandhagen on October 11, 2020 at UFC Fight Night 179.
 He lost the fight via technical knockout in round two.

 Moraes faced Rob Font on December 19, 2020, at UFC Fight Night 183.
 He lost the fight via technical knockout in round one.

 Moraes faced Merab Dvalishvili on September 25, 2021, at UFC 266.
 Despite knocking Dvalishvili down twice and nearly finishing him in the first round, Moraes ultimately fatigued and lost the fight via second round TKO.

 Moraes faced Song Yadong on March 12, 2022, at UFC Fight Night 203.
 He lost the bout via punches in round one.

-On April 13, 2022 Marlon announced his retirement from MMA via his manager, Ali Abdelaziz.
+On April 13, 2022, Marlon announced his retirement from MMA via his manager, Ali Abdelaziz.
 He stated that he wanted to “thank everyone- Sean Shelby, Dana White and the UFC for giving him the opportunity”.

 Professional Fighters League

 Less than 6 months after announcing his retirement, Moraes announced that he would be signing with the PFL for the 2023 Featherweight tournament.

-Moraes was scheduled to face Shane Burgos in his PFL debut on November 25, 2022 at PFL 10.
+Moraes was scheduled to face Shane Burgos in his PFL debut on November 25, 2022, at PFL 10.
 However, Burgos withdrew from the bout due to an injury.
 He was replaced by Sheymon Moraes.
 He lost the bout in the third round via TKO stoppage.

-Moraes will start of the 2023 season against Brendan Loughnane on April 1, 2023 at PFL 1.
+Moraes started the 2023 season against Brendan Loughnane on April 1, 2023, at PFL 1.
+He lost the bout in the second round, after a barrage of leg kicks left him unable to continue to fight.

+Moraes was scheduled to face Alejandro Flores on June 8, 2023, at PFL 4.
+After Flores had failed a commission drug test and was pulled from the season, he was replaced by Gabriel Braga.
+Moraes lost the bout via technical knockout in the first round.
+He announced his retirement during the post-fight interview.

+Retirement and law enforcement career

+After announcing his retirement on June 8, 2023 after his knockout loss against Gabriel Braga, Moraes transitioned into a career in law enforcement.
+In May 2024, Moraes was sworn in as a police officer in Davie, Florida.